-For more than 15 years, Melanie Sany has designed, managed, and evaluated nonformal and formal education and workforce training programs for youth in developing countries, including technical and vocational education and secondary education reforms.
-Her focus is on programs that promote youth livelihood development and social entrepreneurship, giving youth, wherever they live, the soft transferable skills and transition to work services they need to be successful in the marketplace.
+For over 20 years, Melanie Sany has designed, managed, and evaluated education and workforce training programs for youth in developing countries, including technical and vocational education and secondary education reforms.
+Her focus is on promoting youth workforce and livelihood development to provide youth with the soft skills and transition to work services they need to succeed in the marketplace.

-Sany leads the international youth and workforce development team at EDC.
-She has previously served as chief of party for the Akazi Kanoze Youth Livelihoods Project in Rwanda and has designed and managed two additional projects that support and expand the work of Akazi Kanoze, including the Akazi Kanoze 2 project and the Early Childhood Care-giver Professional Development and Certification Program.
-She has also directed and provided technical support in youth livelihoods to the EQUIP3 IDEJEN project in Haiti, a youth education and workforce development project targeting 13,000 marginalized youth.
+Previously, Sany served as chief of party for EDC’s Akazi Kanoze Youth Livelihoods Project in Rwanda.
+She also designed and managed the Akazi Kanoze 2 project and the Early Childhood Care-giver Professional Development and Certification Program.
+In Haiti, Sany directed and provided technical support in youth livelihoods to the EQUIP3 IDEJEN project.

-Sany holds an MBA from the Audencia Nantes School of Management and an MA from the Universite of Marne la Vallee (both in France.
+Sany holds an MBA from the Audencia Nantes School of Management and an MA from the Université Paris-Est Marne-la-Vallée, both in France.
 She is fluent in French and English.